 The BA (Hons) Acting & Global Theatre course reflects the Kevin Spacey Foundation’s commitment to recognising the ‘Global Community’ and to placing itself at the forefront of a ‘world without boundaries’.
 The course combines the professional rigor and discipline of vocational actor training with a challenging study of theatre cultures of the world.

 The Kevin Spacey Foundation team support Regent’s University London in the KSF Scholarships audition process, seeing applicants in both the UK and the US.

 The BA (Hons) Screenwriting & Producing program is designed to develop the next generation of writers and producers for the screen - individuals who will work on both sides of the film and television industry.

-In addition, Acting & Global Theatre and Screenwriting & Producing students will experience master classes with Kevin Spacey twice a year.
+In addition, Acting & Global Theatre and Screenwriting & Producing students will experience master classes with Kevin Spacey each year.

 You will be eligible for consideration for the KSF Scholarship if you have received a conditional or unconditional offer for:

 Acting and Global Theatre BA (Hons) and have successfully completed an audition.

 Complete the application and audition process for the Acting & Global Theatre BA (Hons)

 Complete the application process for the Screenwriting & Producing BA (Hons)